LAST UPDATED: 6/26/23 – Tips That Will Always Save Money on Flights

 11. Consider Booking Extended Layovers

-If you are going to be traveling to multiple destinations, another great way to save on airfare is to book an extended layover on one flight.
+If you are going to be traveling to multiple destinations, another great way to save money on flights is to book an extended layover on one flight.
 This can save you a significant amount of money because you are only booking one round-trip ticket instead of booking multiple different flights.
 Here’s how it works:

 Let’s say I am planning to travel from New York City to visit both Paris and Barcelona.
 Instead of booking a round-trip ticket to either Paris or Barcelona and then having to worry about finding a different flight (or other transportation) from Paris to Barcelona or vice versa, I can book one flight with an extended layover instead.